BerriAI/litellm/docs/my-website/docs/proxy/guardrails/quick_start.md

 ### ✨ Monitoring Guardrails

-Track guardrails that were run.
-The response in particular if it's a pass/fail may be important for flagging failure rate due to e.g. guardrail going rogue and failing requests we don't intend to fail
+Monitor which guardrails were executed and whether they passed or failed. e.g. guardrail going rogue and failing requests we don't intend to fail

 #### Traced Guardrail Success